Alto's Odyssey: Reception

 Pocket Gamer thought that Alto's Odyssey's visuals improved over its predecessor, remarking "Alto’s Odyssey manages to one-up Adventure in terms of creating a gorgeous atmosphere".
 However, the outlet criticized the game for sticking too close to the first game, making the game feel familiar.

 Carter Dotson of TouchArcade liked the new biomes as he thought they gave more variety to each run.
 Dotson criticized the amount of coins required to unlock new items, saying that the game "becomes about the grind to get more coins".

-The game was nominated for "Fan Favourite Mobile Game" at the Gamers' Choice Awards; the A-Train Award for Best Mobile Game at the New York Game Awards; "Mobile Game of the Year" at the SXSW Gaming Awards; "Excellence in Visual Art" and "Excellence in Audio" at the Independent Games Festival Awards; "Best Mobile Game" at the Game Developers Choice Awards; "Mobile Game" at the 15th British Academy Games Awards, and "Best Mobile Game" at the Italian Video Game Awards.
+The game was nominated for the A-Train Award for Best Mobile Game at the New York Game Awards; "Mobile Game of the Year" at the SXSW Gaming Awards; "Excellence in Visual Art" and "Excellence in Audio" at the Independent Games Festival Awards; "Best Mobile Game" at the Game Developers Choice Awards; "Mobile Game" at the 15th British Academy Games Awards, and "Best Mobile Game" at the Italian Video Game Awards.